FrederickJaime/starterKit2/README.md

-# gulp-bootstrap
+# --------------

-## make sure to update graceful-fs and minimatch ( mac specific )
-`yarn upgrade graceful-fs`
-`yarn upgrade minimatch`

 ## getting started
 i prefer Yarn but you can also use NPM
 'yarn install' or 'npm install'.
 These will install all dependencies.

 # Run Locally
 `yarn run devbuild` or `npm run devbuild`